Perceiver-Actor: A Multi-Task Transformer for Robotic Manipulation: Related Work

 \textbf{Transformers for Agents and Robots.} Transformers have become the prevalent architecture in several domains.
 Starting with NLP~\citep{vaswani2017attention,brown2020language,liu2019roberta}, recently in vision~\citep{dosovitskiy2020image,liu2021swin}, and even RL~\citep{chen2021decision,janner2021offline,lee2022multi}.
-In robotics, Transformers have been applied to assistive teleop~\citep{clever2021assistive}, legged locomotion~\citep{yang2021learning}, path-planning~\citep{chaplot2021differentiable,johnson2021motion}, imitation learning~\citep{dasari2020transformers,kim2021transformer}, and grasping~\citep{han2021learning}.
-Transformers have also achieved impressive results in multi-domain settings like in Gato~\cite{reed2022generalist} where a single Transformer was trained for 16 domains such as captioning, language-grounding, robotic control etc. However, Gato relies on extremely large datasets like 15K episodes for block stacking and 94K episodes for Meta-World~\citep{yu2020meta} tasks.
-Our voxel-based approach might complement agents like Gato, which could use our problem formulation for greater efficiency and robustness in 6-DoF manipulation settings.
+In robotics, Transformers have been applied to assistive teleop~\citep{clever2021assistive}, legged locomotion~\citep{yang2021learning}, path-planning~\citep{chaplot2021differentiable,johnson2021motion}, imitation learning~\citep{dasari2020transformers,kim2021transformer}, morphology controllers~\citep{gupta2022metamorph}, spatial rearrangement~\citep{liu2022structformer}, and grasping~\citep{han2021learning}.
+Transformers have also achieved impressive results in multi-domain settings like in Gato~\cite{reed2022generalist} where a single Transformer was trained on 16 domains such as captioning, language-grounding, robotic control etc. However, Gato relies on extremely large datasets like 15K episodes for block stacking and 94K episodes for Meta-World~\citep{yu2020meta} tasks.
+Our approach might complement agents like Gato, which could use our 3D formulation for greater efficiency and robustness.